BrickBot/nqc/README.md

 set RCX_PORT=usb
 ```

+> [!Tip]
-For tutorials, examples, reusable libraries, and more, please check out the associated [NQC-Libs project](https://github.com/BrickBot/nqc-libs).
+> For tutorials, examples, reusable libraries, and more, please check out the associated [NQC-Libs project](https://github.com/BrickBot/nqc-libs).

 About
 -----